Candidate school for the Career-related Programme and Middle Years Programme.

 -Purdue Online Writing Lab MLA

 Jeff Holloway – History of the Americas and US History Honors TOK

 Shi Young Kim – Visual Art HL and SL

 Rano Sidhu – Chemistry HL year one and year two

 Sandra Tchiprout – English HL

-Laurena Guizar – History of the Americas and US History Honors
+Laurena Guizar – US History Honors

 Lorraine Wood-Newberry – Environmental Systems and Societies SL